 Every link in your video chain must support HDCP 2.2 — your TV, video source, and any component the video signal passes through.
-If one does not, you won't see a 4K picture.
+If just one doesn't, you won't see a 4K picture.

 See our growing selection of receivers that support HDCP 2.2.
 There are also several 4K-compatible sound bars that support HDCP 2.2.
-Nearly all name-brand 2014 and newer 4K TVs have at least one HDMI input that’s compatible with HDCP 2.2.
+Nearly all name-brand 4K TVs have at least one HDMI input that’s compatible with HDCP 2.2.

-If you're in the market for a 4K Ultra High Definition TV, you may have run across references to "HDCP 2.2."
+If you're in the market for a 4K Ultra HD TV, you may have run across references to "HDCP 2.2."
 Devices that support HDCP 2.2 are more likely to be compatible with current and future 4K content, so it's worth taking a few minutes to understand it.